Udaykawar/Stripe-Integration/README.md

 2.Access the Payment Form: Open your browser and navigate to the payment form URL (e.g., http://localhost/stripe-integration/public/index.php).
 This command will listen for events and forward them to your local webhook endpoint.

+### 7. Test Card Details
+Here are some test card details you can use for different scenarios with Stripe:
+Successful Payment
+ - Card Number: 4242 4242 4242 4242